The Full ‘Hunter’s Moon’ Rises Tomorrow – And It Will Be The Smallest Full Moon Of The Year

-This weekend, sky watchers have a wonderful celestial display to look forward to.
+This weekend, skywatchers have a wonderful celestial display to look forward to.
 The full moon of October is nearly upon us and will grace the skies on Sunday night.
 Famously known as the “Hunter’s Moon,” this month’s full moon is set to offer a dazzling light show, treating stargazers to an unforgettable spectacle.

 The moon sits at an average distance of 239,000 miles from Earth.
 Because the satellite doesn’t follow a perfectly circular orbit, it alternatively moves closer and farther away from Earth as it revolves around our planet during its roughly 29-day orbit.
 This month, the moon hit apogee on October 10, wandering some 252,214 miles from the planet’s center.
 The moon will slide into its closest point to Earth, or perigee, on October 26, coming within 252,214 miles of our planet.